remix-run/remix/docs/start/future-flags.md

 }
 ```

-If you were using the second parameter of `json`/`defer` to set a custom status or headers on your response, you can continue doing do via the new `data` API:
+If you were using the second parameter of `json`/`defer` to set a custom status or headers on your response, you can continue doing so via the new `data` API:

 ```diff
 -import { json } from "@remix-run/node";